Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: Introduction

-Thus, in this paper we propose a probabilistic approach to learning \gls{DAG} structures from observational data by adopting a Bayesian perspective.
-The main challenges that we address in this regard are: (i) \textit{representational}: how to represent distributions over graphs that inherently satisfy the \gls{DAG} constraint; and (ii) \textit{computational}: how to estimate a posterior distribution over the underlying combinatorial space.
-Our solution tackles the representational challenge by formulating a joint distribution over an augmented space of \glspl{DAG} and permutations.
-More specifically, we first model a distribution over node orderings and then formulate a conditional distribution over graphs that is consistent with the given order.
-This results in a valid general distribution over \glspl{DAG}.
-To tackle the computational challenge, we resort to variational inference.
-For this we rely on reparameterizations and continuous relaxations of simple base distributions.
-We show that our method handles linear and non-linear models and performs competitively when compared against a wide variety of Bayesian and non-Bayesian benchmarks on a range of synthetic and real datasets.
+In this paper, we introduce a Bayesian approach to learning DAG structures, addressing two main challenges: (i) \textit{representational}—modeling distributions that satisfy the DAG constraint, and (ii) \textit{computational}—estimating a posterior over the combinatorial space.
+Our method constructs a joint distribution over DAGs and permutations, modeling node orderings and conditional graphs that are consistent with the given order.
+We leverage variational inference with reparameterizations and continuous relaxations, demonstrating competitive performance against various benchmarks on synthetic and real datasets.
+We refer to our method as \gls{PIVID}.

+\textbf{Main contribution}: Although other Bayesian and permutation-based approaches have been proposed in the literature, \textit{our contribution lies precisely on how we characterize distributions using these types of representations}.
+The advantages of our method (\gls{PIVID}) compared to previous approaches are summarized in \cref{tab:summary-methods}.
+We see that \gls{PIVID} is the only one that handles non-linear structural equation models (SEMs); has quadratic time complexity; provides uncertainty quantification; models DAGs exactly by construction; and carries out joint probabilistic inference over permutations and graphs, which results in a {valid evidence-lower bound}.
+Our experiments in \cref{sec:experiments} comprehensively demonstrate these aspects on synthetic and real datasets, showing that in some cases PIVID outperforms deterministic approaches and, more importantly, provides the best trade-off between accuracy and uncertainty quantification, while exhibiting superior computational complexity.
+We give more details of related approaches below.